-Alternative Education Counter-Cartography is a public map that offers a counter-cartography to mainstream higher education, compiled by Gary Saunders, member of the Social Science Centre.
+A public counter-cartography of mainstream higher education, compiled by Gary Saunders, member of the Social Science Centre.
 Part of a research project that links groups that think critically about higher education provision and are attempting to offer alternative models.
 This is intended as a living counter-cartography so you are invited to share, expand and amend as necessary; you will need to sign in to Google Maps to do this.

 Research blog by Jakob Jakobsen with material from the Antiuniversity of London and related initiatives.

 Blueprint for Counter Education

-This website accompanies the 2016 expanded reprint of Blueprint for Counter Education, a defining work of radical pedagogy from the Vietnam War era.
+Website to accompany the 2016 expanded reprint of Blueprint for Counter Education, a work of radical pedagogy from the Vietnam War era.
 Originally published in 1970 by Doubleday and integrated into the design of the Critical Studies curriculum at CalArts, the book was a pedagogical experiment and an attempt to enact a visual turn in the organization of knowledge.
 The cover proclaimed: “This counter-university makes obsolete the traditional university process … There is no text book, no final exam; and the ‘faculty’ includes Marcuse, McLuhan, Eldridge Cleaver, and Jean-Luc Godard… The Revolution Starts Here”.
 The book was accompanied by large graphic posters designed by Marshall Henrichs that served as a portable learning environment for a new process-based model of education.
 The posters mapped shifting patterns of relations between bodies of radical thought and artistic practice from the avant-gardes to postmodernism.
 The website includes a landing page that allows the visitor to navigate the charts from their preparatory notecards and sketches to the finalized posters, documentation, archival materials, and all the necessary files to make your own reprint of Blueprint for Counter Education, including the three posters, the Shooting Script, and the box design.